Information Governance

 PRIVACY NOTICE

-Discovery Educational Trust (DET) and its Schools respect your and your child’s privacy and are committed to complying with privacy legislation.
+Discovery Educational Trust (DET) and its Schools respect you and your child’s privacy and are committed to complying with privacy legislation.
 The information below is what is referred to as a ‘Privacy Notice’, which explains how DET and its Schools use and protect your personal information.

 Personal information is often records that can identify, and relate to, a living person.
 This can also include information that, when put together with other information, can identify a person, for example, online identifiers or location data.